-Australia has an especially high demand for nurses.
-Nursing schools, therefore, have high standards and are a great place to be for your healthcare career.
+Australia continues to have a high demand for nurses.
+Nursing schools, therefore, have high standards and are a strong place to prepare for a healthcare career.

-Here is a guide to the best nursing schools in Australia.
+Here is a guide to several highly regarded nursing schools in Australia.

 Top Schools Offering Nursing Programs in Australia